LukeShortCloud/rootpages/markdown/ansible.md

 ### Modules - Main Modules - Loops

 Loops can be used to iterate through lists and/or dictionaries.
+The most commonly used loop is "with_items."

 ### Modules - Main Modules - Loops - With First Found